Some Properties of Distal Actions on Locally Compact Groups

 \bo Suppose there exist $\Gamma$-invariant subgroups $H$ and $C$ with $L\subset C\subset H$ and $C\ne H$ such that the $\Ga$-action on $H/C$ is ergodic.
 Then as $K$ is metrizable, so is $H/C$ and hence there exists a dense $\Ga$-orbit in $H/C$, (see Theorem 5.6 of \cite{Wa} for single transformation and the proof works for any semigroup action also).
-This in turn implies that the $\Ga$-action on $H/C\simeq (H/L)/(C/L)$ is not distal.
-Since any factor action of a distal action is distal, the $\Ga$-action is not distal on $H/L$, hence on $K/L$ (cf.\ \cite{El}).
+This in turn implies that the $\Ga$-action on $H/C$ is not distal.
+The canonical projection $H/L\to H/C$ implies that $H/C$ is a factor of $H/L$.
+Since any factor action of a distal action is distal, the $\Ga$-action is not distal on $H/L$, hence on $K/L$ (cf.\ Corollary 6.10 of \cite{BJM}).

 We now prove the converse.
 Suppose the $\Ga$-action on $K/L$ is not distal.
 By Proposition \ref{non-metric}, there exists a closed normal $\Ga$-invariant subgroup $H'$ of $K$ such that the $\Ga$-action on $H'$ is ergodic and it is distal on $K/H'$.
 Let $H=H'L$ and $C=L$.
 Then the $\Ga$-action on $H/C\simeq H'/H'\cap L$ is ergodic.
-Here $H\ne C$, otherwise, $H'\subset L$ and since the $\Ga$-action on $K/H'$ is distal, the $\Ga$-action on $K/L$ is also distal, a contradiction to our assumption.
-This completes the proof. {$\Box$}\eo
+Here $H\ne C$, otherwise, $H'\subset L$ and since the $\Ga$-action on $K/H'$ is distal, the $\Ga$-action on $K/L$ is also distal, a contradiction to our assumption. {$\Box$}\eo